pdxparrot/assets/README.md

 * EffectTrigger's can be chained through the Trigger On Complete list
 * RumbleEffectTriggerComponent's need to have their PlayerInput initialized before they'll work correctly

+# Visual Scripting

+* Assembly definitions need to be added to the Node Library
+* Types for variables need to be added to the Type Library
+* Regenerate Nodes needs to be run any time a node type is added or updated
+* Object variables can be used to attach local objects to script variables

 # Interactables

 * Interactable objects implement IInteractable